When Will You Know It’s Time to Sell Gold?

 200 year chart of the Dow to Gold Ratio

 Towards the end of the 1930’s depression the ratio reached a low of 2 and at the end of the inflationary 1970’s it reached a low of just over 1.
-It’s currently at just over 18.
+Here in 2024 it’s currently at just over 15.
 So history shows the time to sell gold will be when the ratio reaches these much lower levels again.

 Interestingly the below Log scale graph (hat tip to Sharelynx.com again – a must visit site for great graphs) shows the ratio has made higher highs each time it has peaked over the last century.
 It also made a lower low in 1980.
 So it could potentially fall below 1 at the end of the current monetary crisis.